fusioncharts/dev_centre_docs/getting-started/java/your-first-chart-using-java.md

 #### Cosmetic Attributes

-Cosmetic attributes let you configure chart cosmetics like color, transparency, font size etc. Since we are using the `fusion` theme to customize the chart's look and feel no cosmetic attributes are used in this sample.
+Cosmetic attributes let you configure chart cosmetics like color, transparency, font size, etc. Since we are using the `fusion` theme to customize the chart's look and feel no cosmetic attributes are used in this sample.
 For the detailed list of attributes, click [here]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab').

 ### Create an instance of the chart

 In this step, we will create an instance of the chart type as **column2d**.
-Import FusionCharts reference to your page, add `<div>` to render the chart and set the width and height (in pixels or %), and finally specify the data for the chart as string.
+Import FusionCharts reference to your page, add `<div>` to render the chart and set the width and height (in pixels or %), and finally specify the data for the chart as a string.

 Create the instance for the chart as shown below: